ncagle/DNS-over-HTTPS/DOH-implementation.md

 - Consider how to "inherit" proxy setting
 - inherit CA cert options from main transfer
 - add tests
+- verify the response `Content-Type` before using it

 ## Questions